versatica/mediasoup-website/_includes/api/RtpReceiver.md

 * Read only

-A boolean indicating whether the `rtpReceiver` has been closed.
+A Boolean indicating whether the `rtpReceiver` has been closed.

 #### rtpReceiver.rtpParameters
 {: #rtpReceiver-rtpParameters .code}